 *Subject to change

 Each ensemble will be comprised of 3 guitarists, 1 violinist, and a bassist.
 Spots for each instrument are available as follows: 30 guitar, 10 violin and 10 bass.
 Bass to be provided by Camp or bring your own electric bass.
-After all spots by instrument have been filled a wait list will be held for openings.
+After all instrumental spots have been filled a wait list will be held for openings.

 - Beginner: New to jazz or struggling to play through songs?
 This level is perfect for you.
 We offer beginning classes to get you up and running playing jazz songs.
 (Prerequisite is knowledge and ability to play a Major 7, a Minor 7th and a Dominant 7th chord)